-Freshwater lakes and reservoirs play a disproportionate role in the global carbon budget, sequestering more organic carbon (OC) than ocean sediments each year.
-However, it remains unknown how global declines in bottom-water oxygen concentrations may impact OC sequestration in freshwater sediments.
-In particular, associations between OC and iron (Fe) are hypothesized to play a critical role in stabilizing OC in sediment, and these complexes can be sensitive to changes in oxygen.
-Under low-oxygen (hypoxic) conditions, Fe-bound OC (Fe-OC) complexes may dissociate, decreasing OC sequestration.
-However, rates of OC respiration are also lower under hypoxic conditions, which could increase OC sequestration.
-To determine the net effects of hypoxia on OC and Fe cycling over multiple timescales, we paired whole-ecosystem experiments with sediment incubations in two eutrophic reservoirs.
-Our experiments demonstrated that short (2-4 week) periods of hypoxia can increase Fe and OC concentrations in the water column while decreasing OC and Fe-OC in sediment by 30%.
-However, exposure to seasonal hypoxia over multiple years was associated with a 57% increase in sediment OC and no change in Fe-OC.
-These results indicate that the large sediment Fe-OC pool (~30% of sediment OC) contains both oxygen-sensitive and oxygen-insensitive fractions, and over multiannual timescales, OC respiration rates play a greater role than Fe-OC protection in determining the effect of hypoxia on sediment OC content.
-Consequently, we anticipate that global declines in oxygen concentrations will alter OC and Fe cycling, with the direction and magnitude of effects depending upon the duration of hypoxia.
+Freshwater lakes and reservoirs play a disproportionate role in the global organic carbon (OC) budget, as active sites for carbon processing and burial.
+Associations between OC and iron (Fe) are hypothesized to contribute substantially to the stabilization of OC in sediment, but the magnitude of freshwater Fe-OC complexation remains unresolved.
+Moreover, global declines in bottom-water oxygen concentrations have the potential to alter OC and Fe cycles in multiple ways, and the net effects of low-oxygen (hypoxic) conditions on OC and Fe are poorly characterized.
+Here, we measured the pool of Fe-bound OC (Fe-OC) in surficial sediments from two eutrophic reservoirs, and we paired whole-ecosystem experiments with sediment incubations to determine the effects of hypoxia on OC and Fe cycling over multiple timescales.
+Our experiments demonstrated that short (2-4 week) periods of hypoxia can increase aqueous Fe and OC concentrations while decreasing OC and Fe-OC in surficial sediment by 30%.
+However, exposure to seasonal hypoxia over multiple years was associated with a 57% increase in sediment OC and no change in sediment Fe-OC.
+These results suggest that the large sediment Fe-OC pool (~30% of sediment OC in both reservoirs) contains both oxygen-sensitive and oxygen-insensitive fractions, and over multiannual timescales OC respiration rates may play a more important role in in determining the effect of hypoxia on sediment OC than Fe-OC dissociation.
+Consequently, we anticipate that global declines in oxygen concentrations will alter OC and Fe cycling, with the direction and magnitude of effects dependent upon the duration of hypoxia.